neilg63/geotime/README.md

 - dtl: Local date or date-time expressed as yyyy-mm-dd (2000-01-01) or yyyy-mm-ddTHH:MM:SS (2000-01-01T12:00:00) with optional seconds
 - jd: Decimal julian day as an alternative to datetime
 - un: Unix timestamp.
 Dates before midnight 1 Jan 1970 UTC are negative integers.
-- zn: Canonical zone name if known e.g. Asia/Kolkata or Europe/Amsterdam (this will avoid an extra GeoNames lookup and may be marginally faster)

 If no time is specified, the current time will be used.